 - Heat ducts and vents in the storage bay area, where much of the plumbing system is located

 - An enclosed water connection point with a heater vent blowing into the enclosure

-We specifically shopped for a four-season RV when we chose our Keystone because we knew we would be spending winters in cold weather.
-However, some people do camp in cold weather in campers that don't have all of these features.
+We specifically shopped for a four-season RV because we knew we would be spending winters in cold weather.
+However, it is possible to camp in the winter even without a four-season RV, especially if you prepare properly.

-We did have one issue with freezing last year, when the city water pipe sticking out of the ground that our mobile home park was supposed to be responsible for winterizing froze.
-The only thing they had done to protect the pipe from freezing was to wrap it with insulation and plastic, and the part right next to the ground wasn't adequately protected, and it froze during a cold snap where the high temperatures were in the single digits.
+We did have one issue with freezing last year.
+The city water pipe sticking out of the ground—that our mobile home park winterized—froze.
+The only thing they had done to protect the pipe from freezing was to wrap it with insulation and plastic, and the part right next to the ground wasn't adequately protected.
+It froze during a cold snap where the highs were in the single digits.